 Talent to Watch program

-This program supports the development, production, digital distribution, and the promotion of a first feature-length film or other format of narrative-based audiovisual content made specifically for online distribution.
+This program supports the production, digital distribution and promotion of a first feature-length film or other format of narrative-based audiovisual content made specifically for online distribution.

 Who can apply